serhii-londar/open-source-mac-os-apps/README.md

 - [Satellite Eyes](https://github.com/tomtaylor/satellite-eyes) - Satellite Eyes is a small OS X application that sits in your system tray (next to the clock) and automatically updates your desktop wallpaper to the satellite or map view overhead.
 - [Turbo Boost Switcher](https://github.com/rugarciap/Turbo-Boost-Switcher) - Turbo Boost Switcher is a little application for Mac computers that allows to enable and/or disable the Turbo Boost feature.
 - [AppPolice](https://github.com/fuyu/AppPolice) - An app for Mac OS X with a minimalistic UI which lets you quickly throttle down the CPU usage of any running process.
-- [Clean-Me](https://github.com/Kevin-De-Koninck/Clean-Me) - A small macOS app that acts as a system cleaner (logs, cache, ...)
+- [Clean-Me](https://github.com/Kevin-De-Koninck/Clean-Me) - A small macOS app that acts as a system cleaner (logs, cache, ...).
-- [Simplenote](https://github.com/Automattic/simplenote-macos) - The simplest way to keep notes.
 - [Shifty](https://github.com/thompsonate/Shifty) - A macOS menu bar app that gives you more control over Night Shift.
 - [Crypter](https://github.com/HR/Crypter) - Crypter is an innovative, convenient and secure cross-platform crypto app that simplifies secure password generation and management by requiring you to only remember one bit, the MasterPass.
 - [Slow Quit Apps](https://github.com/dteoh/SlowQuitApps) - An OS X app that adds a global delay of 1 second to the Cmd-Q shortcut.